bbrewington/docs.getdbt.com/website/docs/docs/core/pip-install.md

 ### Prerequisites

-Once you've met the prerequisites, follow these steps to set up your virtual environment.

 - Access to a terminal or command prompt.
 - Have [Python](https://www.python.org/downloads/) installed on your machine.
 You can check if Python is installed by running `python --version` or `python3 --version` in your terminal or command prompt.